 Undergraduate research opportunities

 Students are encouraged to explore the wide variety of neuroscience research opportunities available on campus, including those posted on our Undergraduate Neuroscience Research Opportunities page.
+Need help reaching out to labs?
+Check out our resources page.

 Apply to become a NeURO fellow